matteo-girardi/matteo-girardi.github.io/content/portfolio/oticonon.md

 - Developed the BLE layer using CoreBluetooth.
 - Developed REST APIs with back-end teams.
 - Developed <mark>brand new UI supporting white-labelling</mark>.
-  Other apps (Bernafon App, Sonic SoundLink 3 & Philips HearLink2) were developed based on the Oticon ON app.
+  Other apps (Bernafon App, Sonic SoundLink3 & Philips HearLink2) were developed based on the Oticon ON app.
 Same functionalities, similar UI with a different look-and-feel.
 - Localization of several languages.
 - MyHearingDay feature: Recording audio data throughout the day and the showing it to the user.
 - Added support for new models of hearing aids: decoding new features and capabilities of the hearing aid.